 At UAMS, we are constantly striving to improve the quality of medical care offered to the state of Arkansas.
-Toward that goal, our primary care clinics are seeking recognition from the National Committee for Quality Assurance.
+Toward that goal, our primary care clinics have sought recognition from the National Committee for Quality Assurance.
 Through this organization’s Patient-Centered Medical Home program, our doctors are trained to organize medical care for patients, working with teams to coordinate and track care over time.

 Using a state-of-the-art electronic medical record and the skills of our highly trained medical staff, we offer our patients the opportunity to form a partnership with their primary care doctor to receive affordable and effective health care services.
 Requirements for these credentials are demanding, and we’ve opened our doors for inspection to demonstrate our commitment to our patients.
 Since this is the most rigorous, transparent program, you can be assured that you have the best in medical care for you and your family.